 |Citrine, Topaz||Zircon, Tanzanite, Turquoise|

-Throughout their history, birthstones have been associated with folklore detailing their various symbolic powers and qualities, similar to zodiac signs.
-The belief is that by wearing your birthstone, you connect with different the qualities that the birthstone possesses.
-Today, while many people may not believe the mythical healing powers their birthstone was linked to thousands of years ago, their symbolic meaning is still valued.
+Throughout their history, birthstones have been associated with folklore.
+They detail various symbolic powers and qualities, just like zodiac signs.
+The belief is that by wearing your birthstone, you connect to the qualities it represents.
+Nowadays, many do not believe the mythical healing powers of the birthstones.
+But, their symbolic meaning is still valued.
 More generally, birthstones are considered to be a token of good fortune for those born in the month.

 Where do Birthstones Come From?

-Birthstones have had significance since ancient times and have a fascinating history tied to them.
-To get started, we cover one extremely common question that many people have when it comes to birthstone history: how did the idea of birthstones first originate?
+Birthstones have been significant since ancient times.
+Also, their history is fascinating.
+To get started, we cover one extremely common question that many people have.
+How did the idea of birthstones first originate?

 (Image Courtesy of Listverse)

 The idea of birthstones has its roots in Biblical times.
-As written in the Bible in the book of Exodus, Moses describes the ceremonial priest’s garment that was to be made for his older brother Aaron, a high priest.
-He gives directions for the breastplate to adorned with twelve different gemstones, each symbolizing one of the twelve tribes of Israel.
+As written in the Bible, in the book of Exodus, Moses describes the ceremonial priest’s garment.
+It was to be made for his older brother Aaron, a high priest.
+He gives directions to adorn the breastplate with twelve different gemstones.
+Thus, each symbolizing one of the twelve tribes of Israel.

 “And the stones shall be with the names of the children of Israel, twelve, according to their names, like the engravings of a signet; every one with his name shall they be according to the twelve tribes.”
 Exodus 28:21

-Titus Flavius Josephus, a first-century Romano-Jewish historian, was the first to make a connection between the twelve gemstones and the twelve zodiac signs, and later, the twelve months of the Roman calendar.
-For centuries, the standard practice was to have all twelve gemstones and wear the corresponding one each month until custom changed so that instead, only the gemstone of the month you were born was worn throughout the year.
+Titus Flavius Josephus was a first-century Romano-Jewish historian.
+He was the first to make a connection between the twelve gemstones and the twelve zodiac signs.
+Later, the twelve months of the Roman calendar.
+For centuries, the standard practice was to have all twelve gemstones and wear them each month.
+Then, custom changed.
+Instead, only the gemstone of the month you were born had to be worn throughout the year.

-As to which specific gemstones were initially used as part of the twelve remains a highly debated topic with no definitive answer.
-Not only are there variations in the different versions of the Bible, but in addition, the information written in each version is very difficult to interpret and make sense of.
-This is mostly due to the fact that there was very little understanding of minerals during Biblical times so the descriptions were often inaccurate.
+As to which specific gemstones were initially used as part of the twelve remains a highly debated topic.
+Not only are there are differences in information in various versions of the Bible, but it’s also very difficult to interpret.
+This is mostly due to the fact that there was very little understanding of minerals during Biblical times.
+Thus, the descriptions were often inaccurate.

-Many different lists of birthstones were used until 1912, when the American National Jewelers’ Association, or what is today known as the American Jewelers Association, put together the first official list.
-Though this list is considered to have little connection to the original set of gemstones described in the Bible, it is nonetheless regarded as the most authoritative source when it comes to birthstones.
+Many combinations of birthstones were used until 1912.
+Later, the American National Jewelers’ Association, put together the first official list.
+Though this list has little connection to the original set of gemstones described in the Bible, it is regarded as the most authoritative source.

-Since 1912, there have been a few updates to the list, specifically regarding June birthstones.
+Since 1912, there have been a few updates to the list.
+Specifically, about June birthstones.
 In the original list, pearl and moonstone were listed as the only birthstones for the month of June.
-In 1952, nearly a century after first being discovered, alexandrite was also added to the list of June birthstones.
-Those born in June have three stunning gemstones to choose from, each of which we will take a closer look at in the next section.
+In 1952, nearly a century after first being discovered, alexandrite was also added to the list.
+Thus, those born in June have three stunning gemstones to choose from.
+We will take a closer look at each of them in the next section.